 8.3 If you do not own the premises that we are supplying energy to, we will require the owner’s permission before we can make any changes to the energy supply equipment on your premises.

-9 PROTECTING YOUR ENERGY SUPPLY EQUIPMENT
+9 PROTECTING YOUR SUPPLY EQUIPMENT

-9.1 You are responsible for any events that occur at your premises regarding energy supply, and you must protect your energy supply equipment against interference, damage, loss, destruction, seizure and unauthorised tampering.
+9.1 You are responsible for any events that occur at your premises regarding energy supply, and you must protect your supply equipment against interference, damage, loss, destruction, seizure and unauthorised tampering.

 9.2 It is your responsibility to ensure that all energy supply equipment, Metering equipment and appliances installed at your premises comply with all legal requirements, industry standards and regulations, and any installation, alteration or maintenance is done by a qualified person.

-9.3 We have the right to cease the supply of energy to you if we are not satisfied that your energy supply and generation equipment, meters and appliances are compliant with all applicable legal requirements, industry standards and regulations.
+9.3 We have the right to cease the supply of energy to you if we are not satisfied that your supply and generation equipment, meters and appliances are compliant with all applicable legal requirements, industry standards and regulations.

 9.4 You must provide us with at least five Business Days’ notice, if the energy equipment at your premises may be affected by any work undertaken on your premises.

-9.5 You must notify us as soon as you become aware of any damage, fault, leakage or impairment to your energy equipment.
-Upon notification of any issues with your energy equipment, we may suspend your energy supply, or repair or replace any of the energy supply equipment as we see fit.
-Prior to commencing work on your energy supply equipment, we will advise you of the cost.
+9.5 You must notify us as soon as you become aware of any damage, fault, leakage or impairment to your equipment.
+Upon notification of any issues with your equipment, we may suspend your supply, or repair or replace any of the energy supply equipment as we see fit.
+Prior to commencing work on your supply equipment, we will advise you of the cost.

-9.6 You are responsible for protecting your own equipment, so we recommend that you install adequate surge protection devices to your energy supply equipment to protect sensitive appliances from planned or unplanned interruptions and consider arranging suitable insurance which covers damage from energy fluctuations.
+9.6 You are responsible for protecting your own equipment, so we recommend that you install adequate surge protection devices to your supply equipment to protect sensitive appliances from planned or unplanned interruptions and consider arranging suitable insurance which covers damage from energy fluctuations.

-10 LOCATION OF ENERGY SUPPLY AND POINT OF CONNECTION EQUIPMENT
+10 ENERGY SUPPLY AND POINT OF CONNECTION

 10.1 Point of Connection or ICP is the point or points at which your Premises connect to a circuit breaker, switch, fuse or other isolating device on the Lines Company’s network.
 This is usually at the meter point.
 If you don’t know where your Point of Connection is please contact your Lines Company.

-10.2 It is your responsibility to provide a safe, secure and accessible location on your premises for the energy equipment should we need to access this equipment including retail electricity meters and supply Points of Connections.
+10.2 It is your responsibility to provide safe, secure and access to equipment including retail electricity meters and supply Points of Connections.
 You must maintain the safety, security and accessibility of the location of the energy supply equipment at all times.

 10.3 If the location of the energy supply equipment is not secure, safe and accessible, you must provide us with an alternative suitable location at your own cost.